 Current treatment for acne Modern treatment of acne falls under four categories:

+By far, the most common treatment is topical - i.e. products applied on the affected area.
 The current practice for treating acne combines multiple methods and ingredients in the hope that one or more of them will address the patient's particular acne.
-The major drawbacks of such an approach are side effects of using too many products, bacterial resistance to antibiotics rendering them ineffective, and expense involved in buying multiple products.
+The major drawback of such an approach is side effects of using too many products, bacterial resistance to antibiotics rendering them ineffective, and expense involved in buying multiple products.
 Ayurveda and acne Given how ancient Ayurveda is, it is quite remarkable how many of the modern acne pathways it covers.
-Below is a table tha summarizes the Ayurvedic treatment modalities:
+Below are various causes of acne that are addressed in Ayurveda:

 In summary, both modern scientific research and Ayurveda point to multiple factors that cause acne.
 Therefore the most effective solution is one that is customized to your particular TYPE of acne.
 While there are many over the counter products for acne, you need to understand the cause of your particular type of acne and the ingredients that are suitable to address it for the products to be effective.
 The concentration of the active ingredients is also crucial in the efficacy of the products.
 The Ayurvedic approach offers the following benefits: